Pool of Radiance (series): Pool of Radiance: Ruins of Myth Drannor (2001)

 SSI produced several other Gold Box titles in the mid 1990s, but their focus on the older engine led to financial losses as their work began to appear dated.
 The company was sold to Mindscape in 1994.
 After some time under Mattel, the group was purchased by Ubisoft.
 The move meant that the Pools of Radiance license now rested with the larger company, which would use this to release the fifth and final title, Pool of Radiance: Ruins of Myth Drannor.
 The game is not a sequel to any of the classic titles, but is instead connected only by the setting and title.
 A third edition tabletop module, Pool of Radiance: Attack on Myth Drannor, was released earlier that year as a tie-in to the game.
 It was intended to be played alongside Ruins of Myth Drannor, but could also be played as a standalone module.

 No further titles were developed in the Pool of Radiance franchise, however Stormfront did go on to develop one further game using the D&D license; the action RPG Forgotten Realms: Demon Stone (2004).
+The studio was closed down in 2008.